 The importance of consulting with a Virginia defense attorney cannot be overstated.
 You will need to know exactly what potential penalties you’ll face if you’re convicted, and you’ll need to know where, when, and if you will be required to appear in court.

 Not appearing for a scheduled court date is the biggest mistake that an out-of-state defendant can make.
-Defense attorney Scott C. Nolan routinely assists out-of-state residents with criminal matters in Virginia, including outstanding warrants, criminal charges, and probation violations.
+Criminal defense attorney Scott C. Nolan routinely assists out-of-state residents with criminal matters in Virginia, including outstanding warrants, criminal charges, and probation violations.

-OUT-OF-STATE DEFENDANTS RELY ON ATTORNEY SCOTT C. NOLAN
+OUT-OF-STATE DEFENDANTS IN MANASSAS RELY ON ATTORNEY SCOTT C. NOLAN

 Since 2000, Scott C. Nolan has represented clients who face serious traffic charges, DUI, and other criminal charges in Northern Virginia’s state and federal courts.
 He is a member of the National College for DUI Defense and the National Association of Criminal Defense Lawyers.